Part ofClaude AI Features: Everything It Can Do (2026)

 For Free users especially, the cost math is real: fetching a long article can eat a meaningful slice of your daily capacity, so Anthropic's own advice is to keep search off until a query actually needs it.
 If you're weighing which tier fits your usage, the plan-by-plan breakdown lives in our Claude AI features overview.

-When to trust Claude web search — and when to double-check
+When to trust the answer — and when to double-check

 Grounded-with-citations is far more trustworthy than a model answering from memory, but it isn't infallible.
 Claude reasons over snippets, and a snippet can be outdated, quoted out of context, or drawn from a weak source.
 Our own habit is simple: trust the synthesis, verify anything you'll act on.